Probe of soft-QCD in minimum bias events of pp collisions with the ATLAS at the LHC: Analysis of minimum-bias events

-The CMS obtained value \( \Delta = 0.23 \pm 0.01 \) in Fig.\ \ref{fig_energy_CMS}(b) is higher than ALICE result \(\Delta = 0.114 \pm 0.003\) in Fig.\ \ref{fig_energy_ALICE}(a) by \( 0.12\pm 0.01 \) for NSD event class.
-Note that a more complete data sample was used for the ALICE fit that for the CMS one.
+The CMS obtained value \( \Delta = 0.23 \pm 0.01 \) in Fig.\ \ref{fig_energy_CMS}(b) is higher than ALICE result \(\Delta = 0.114 \pm 0.003\) in Fig.\ \ref{fig_energy_ALICE}(a) by \( 0.12\pm 0.01 \) for the NSD event class.
+Note that a more complete data sample was used for the ALICE fit than for the CMS one.